Andrew Upton: Awards and recognition

 In June, 2014, Upton was recognised with the Rotary Professional Excellence Award, an award instituted "to honour a person who has demonstrated consistent professional excellence in his or her chosen vocation by contributing to the benefit of the wider community beyond their typical workplace role".

 Personal life

-Upton and Blanchett met in Australia in the mid-1990s and married on 29 December 1997.
+Upton and Blanchett met in Australia in the mid-1990s and married in 1997.
 The couple have three sons and one daughter, the last adopted in 2015.
 The couple's children appeared with Upton in segment 11 of the 2015 film Manifesto.

 Upton and Blanchett purchased a house in East Sussex, England, in early 2016.